zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     b.  **Application type**: Select Native.

-    c.  **Sign-on URL**: <http://contosoinsurance.mobile.client> (It does not matter if this path is exact.
+    c.  **Redirect URL**: <http://contosoinsurance.mobile.client> (It does not matter if this path is exact.
 What is important is that the URI for each application is valid and unique for every application in your directory.
 The Redirect URI is used to identify your app)

     ![Create app registration blade with the values above entered into the appropriate fields.](media/image80.png "Create new app registration")